ryanpitts/journalists-guide-datasets/datasets/federal_election_commission.md

 The [Federal Election Commission](https://www.fec.gov/) provides data about candidates for federal office (U.S. House, U.S. Senate and President), committees formed by those candidates and groups to spend money on federal elections, and filings reporting contributions and expenditures made by both candidates and committees.
 It also maintains summary data about campaign finance, data about campaign finance law enforcement and federal election results.

-The FEC is not the only federal entity that has a role in the campaign finance system; Senate candidates and party committees file reports first to the Secretary of the Senate, which then forwards them to the FEC.
+The FEC is not the only federal entity that has a role in the campaign finance system; Senate candidates and party committees file reports first to the Secretary of the Senate, which then forwards them to the FEC (although some candidates voluntarily file electronic reports).
 The Internal Revenue Service provides data on the finances of some political groups that raise and spend money on certain state elections.
 But the FEC is the main repository of data for federal campaign finance activity, and it has several different types of data for download and use in reporting and analysis.

 In This Guide
 =============